-In other cases the “Driver Power State Failure” BSOD issue cannot be solved automatically by Windows and you have to resolve it manually, by updating the driver for the problematic device or by changing the power settings in Network devices (e.g. Wireless, Bluetooth, etc.) to avoid sleep when unused.
+In other cases the “Driver Power State Failure” BSOD issue cannot be solved automatically by Windows and you have to resolve it manually, by updating the driver for the problematic device, by uninstalling a software (e.g. the Antivirus program) that can cause the issue or by changing the power settings in Network devices (e.g. Wireless, Bluetooth, etc.) to avoid sleep when unused.

 This tutorial contains detailed instructions to fix the “Driver Power State failure” blue screen problem on Windows 8 or 10 OS.